White Widow Strain Review

 White Widow was developed in the 1990s in the Netherlands by Green House Seeds and made popular by Amsterdam coffee shops, and later by its availability in seed banks.
 The strain is a cross between two landrace strains: Brazilian Sativa landrace and a South Indian Indica.
 Combining two landrace strains has a whole host of benefits.
 Landrace strains tend to be heartier and more stable.
 Because of White Widow’s stability, it’s been used to increase other strains’ consistency.
 White Widow’s genetics are also sometimes attributed to the rise in other popular strains like White Rhino, Blue Widow and White Russian.

 Heartiness is the name of the game when it comes to landrace cannabis strains.
 So, naturally, when one crosses two landrace strains, one can expect a similarly stable plant.
 The product of this breeding is often called a ‘survivor strain,’ because of its inherited traits.
 White Widow is no exception.

 One of the qualities that make White Widow so popular is its ability to flourish in relatively lower temperatures.
+It’s also available on a lot of online seed banks.
 The strain prefers a Mediterranean climate but can exist in temperatures as low as 70 degrees.
 White Widow is also resistant to pest insects and various molds.
 This is extremely useful, considering White Widow is a bushier plant with a large amount of resin; circumstances that encourage mold growth.